Reading Time: 8 minutes

 45 AAPI Addiction and Mental Health Resources

-Statistically, Asian American Pacific Islanders (AAPI) have lower rates of substance abuse compared to the general U.S. population and other subgroups of the population.
-However, these numbers should not diminish the need for addiction and mental health resources in this community.
+Statistically, Asian American Pacific Islanders (AAPI) have higher rates of substance abuse compared to the general U.S. population and other subgroups of the population.
+These numbers show the need for addiction and mental health resources in this community.

 AAPI Addiction and Mental Health Statistics